More than 2,200 scholarships have been funded by University alumni and other donors – and the figure is growing with each new intake.

 Hannah talks about the day her whole world changed: My dad has had health problems for as long as I can remember but in 2010 he had a stroke.
 It was a very sudden loss of mobility and speech; he was paralysed down his left side and was unable to work.

 Family life changed overnight.
 Hannahs mum became a full-time carer for her husband, with the household relying on Disability Living Allowance as their main source of income.

 For me, it meant I had to look closely at my university choices, says Hannah.
 There was no way the family could support me to live away from home, so one obvious option was to stay at home, go to my local university and support myself with a part-time job.

 But Hannah had set her sights on Leeds, where the International Film Festival and Hyde Park Picture House would allow her to indulge her passion for movies.
 Ive loved film since I was a child, she says.
 "It was while watching an Indiana Jones movie as a four-year-old that this passion was stirred.
-Perhaps thats too young to be seeing exploding Nazis, but I knew this was what I wanted to do!

 The support of a donor is now allowing Hannah to throw herself into her studies at Leeds, and rather than having to take paid work, to volunteer at the beautiful old cinema in the heart of the citys student area.

 She said: When we got the email saying I would receive a scholarship, my mum cried.
 It meant so much to us.
 I wouldnt have been able to come to Leeds without it.

 In every School and Faculty of the University there are young people just like Hannah, who are receiving this support.
 These gifts are helping to level the playing field for bright and able students who, through no fault of their own, face major obstacles to taking up a place at Leeds.
 These include: